Shimmur/checker_cab/README.md

 Regardless of how many fields the `User` struct may have or have added to it, the assertions lock down that the returned user will have all fields in the `User` struct and the values will be the same.
-The test is self-updating and will assist in catching regressions of the `update` function begins to set other values.
+The test is self-updating and will assist in catching regressions if the `update` function begins to set other values or if the view code does not capture newly-added fields to the `User` schema.

 ## Installation